NicholasPeretti/sails-react-boilerplate/README.md

 Suddenly the code quality does not matter anymore.

-This kind of things contribute to create an unhealthy environment for developers, that leads to a low quality product, full of bugs and almost unusable.
+This kind of things contribute to create an unhealthy environment for developers, that leads to low quality products, full of bugs and almost unusable.
 It also means that you'll have to work on it later to fix all the problems that you have created in the first place.